 Jackie Kennedy had size 10 feet.

 Steven Spielberg in 2002, finally finished college after a 33 year interval, turning in Schlinder’s List as his film assignment.

 Bill Clinton, in his 50s while president, suffered acute hearing loss resulting in hearing aids in both ears.

 Speaking of Bill, a pigs orgasm lasts 30 minutes.

 How bout, FDR refusing to let Eleanor install the new electric Otis Elevator at Springwood, their family home in Hyde Park, because he was so afraid of fire.
-He knew, if worse came to worst, he could lower himself down the old shaft by shimmying down the cables.
+He knew, if worse came to worse, he could lower himself down the old shaft by shimmying down the cables.
 After he died, Mrs. R. finally got her Otis.